Skip to main content

 Program connectors

-To delete a connector, hover your cursor over the connecting point coming from the originating node and select the red cross that appears; this breaks the connection.
+To delete a connector, hover over the connection point on the originating node and select the red cross.

 delete_node.png

-To re-route a connector, hover your cursor over the connecting point on the node it is pointing at, and drag the connector to the new target node.
+To re-route a connector, hover over the connection point on the target node and drag it to a new node.

 move_node.png

-When the program is complete, there should be no unconnected nodes.
-All nodes should be part of the main program flow, and all program routes should terminate in an end node.
+When your program is complete, all nodes should connect to the main flow and terminate in an End node.

 The program canvas

-You can pull yourself about the canvas by holding down the mouse button and dragging around.
+Move around the canvas by holding the mouse button and dragging.

 home_control.png